 • New leaf has less variegation than the last - try more light before the next growth cycle

-• New leaf is fully green - light is too low, move her to a brighter spot
+• New leaf is fully green - light is too low, move it to a brighter spot

 • New leaf is small and pale overall - check both light and feeding